DUMP: Automated Distribution-Level Curriculum Learning for RL-based LLM Post-training: Experiments and Results

 \subsection{Experiments Setup}

-\textbf{RL Algorithm and LLM Models.} We use GRPO~\cite{shao2024deepseekmath} as the underlying RL algorithm in our experiments, which is commonly-used in capability-oriented LLM post-training~\cite{guo2025deepseek}.
-We use Qwen2.5-7B-Instruct-1M~\cite{yang2024qwen2} in our experiments.
-This model is a 7 billion parameter instruction-tuned language model from the Qwen series, which has demonstrated strong long-context capabilities.
+\textbf{RL Algorithm and LLM Models.} We use GRPO~\cite{shao2024deepseekmath} as the underlying RL algorithm in our experiments, which is commonly used in capability-oriented LLM post-training~\cite{guo2025deepseek}.
+We use Qwen2.5-7B-Instruct-1M~\cite{yang2024qwen2} and Qwen2.5-3B-Instruct~\cite{yang2024qwen2} in our experiments.